wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/78-letter-lee-kuan-yew-to-holt.md

 ---
+doc_date: '1967-07-06'
+doc_num: 78
+doc_order: 78
+naa_refs:
+- naa_barcode: 1728294
+  naa_control_symbol: TS691/1 PART 11
+  naa_series: A1838
+  reference: '[NAA: Al838, T5691/1 PART 11]'
-title: "78 LETTER, LEE KUAN YEW TO HOLT"
+title: LETTER, LEE KUAN YEW TO HOLT
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9943
 vol_id: 27
-doc_date: 1967-07-06
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 78 LETTER, LEE KUAN YEW TO HOLT

-NAA: Al838, T5691/1 PART 11

 Singapore, 6 July 1967

 Secret

 I received your letter 16th June, 1967, on 21st June, in London.
-My colleague Goh Keng Swee1 was briefed by W. B. Pritchett of your External Affairs Department in Singapore before joining me.
+My colleague Goh Keng Swee[1](#f1) was briefed by W. B. Pritchett of your External Affairs Department in Singapore before joining me.
 I found your letter and the briefing and a further discussion with Tom Critchley in London most valuable for the discussions which followed.

 I have given Tom Critchley on Saturday, 1st July, a resume of the discussions.
 To sum up the position I can do no better than to quote what Dick Crossman, Leader of the House, said to me after an hour demonstrating his tough-minded approach to Britain’s problems.
 ‘My point of view is winning on the ground, amongst the rank and file and the back-benchers.
 But with all your reasonable talk and playing up to the sentiments of the British people, I am a minority in the Cabinet.
 For the time being you will have your way.
 But I shall win in the end.’